abougouffa/minemacs/docs/packages.md

 * `nerd-icons-multimodal`: Integrate `nerd-icons` with `archive-mode`, `tar-mode`, `dired-mode`, and `ztree`
 * `diredfl`: Extra font lock rules for a more colourful `dired`
 * `virtual-format`: Format buffers visually without modification
-* `casual`: A collection of opinionated keyboard-driven user interfaces for various built-in Emacs modes
-* `casual-avy`: An opinionated `transient` menu for `avy`
 * `ligature`: Display typographical ligatures in major modes
-* `easysession`: Effortlessly persist and restore your Emacs sessions

 ## `me-vc`
 * `magit`: It's Magit!
 A Git Porcelain inside Emacs.